apollographql/specs/index.md

 ## tag v0.2

-[tag v0.2](tag/v0.2) attaches a single piece of string metadata to various GraphQL definitions (it is mainly used for contracts)
+[tag v0.2](tag/v0.2) attaches a single piece of string metadata to various locations in a schema

-## inaccessible v0.1
+## inaccessible v0.2

-[inaccessible v0.1](inaccessible/v0.1) masks fields and types from a graph's public API
+[inaccessible v0.2](inaccessible/v0.2) masks fields and types from a graph's public API

 # All Schemas